 THE BLACK EAGLES NEED YOUR HELP

-The black eagles are wild and the botanical garden you are watching LIVE is their home.
+The Black Eagles are wild and the botanical garden you are watching LIVE is their home.
 The mountainous area where they nest each year is under threat of urban development.
-You can help by signing the petition below:
+You can help by signing the petition to protect the region below:

-The 2013 Black Eagle Cam has added improved streaming quality and glare reduction technology.
-Infrared LED lights which provide night vision will allow the viewer to witness the family 24 hours a day.
-Additionally, an omnidirectional microphone will capture the ambient sound of the Walter Sisulu National Botanical Garden, the massive waterfall adjacent to the nest, and hopefully the high pitched calls of the Black Eagle as well.
+The 2016 Black Eagle Cam has added improved streaming quality and glare reduction technology.
+New infrared LED lights which provide night vision will allow the viewer to witness the family 24 hours a day.
+Additionally, an omnidirectional microphone will capture the ambient sound of the Walter Sisulu National Botanical Garden, the massive waterfall adjacent to the nest, and hopefully the high pitched calls of the Black Eagle.

 Black Eagle 2015 Camera Setup